sst/guide/README.md

 ## Contributing

 Thank you for your considering to contribute.
-[Read more about how you can contribute to SST][Contributing].
+[Read more about how you can contribute to SST][contributing].

 ## Running Locally